Shopping from home and in person

 - Tesco – Extended opening hours and more delivery slots

-- Waitrose – On Mondays, Wednesdays and Fridays the first opening hour will be prioritised for disabled, elderly and vulnerable customers.
+- Waitrose – Priority if there’s a queue for disabled, elderly and vulnerable customers.

 Aldi say: Our shelves are now well stocked throughout the day.
 Our stores are quieter in the afternoons and quietest after 7pm, and we have a range of safety measures in place.
 Aldi shopping vouchers come in £5 and £10 amounts.
 We’re rolling out Click and Collect to more stores, so you can order your shopping online and collect in store.
 Or, someone else can collect for you; just give them all the details.
 Our wine and spirits and non-food goods can be ordered online for delivery.
 For groceries, many of our stores deliver via Deliveroo; look at our page here, to see if there’s one near you.